-Covers human prehistoric development, basic archaeological method and theory, and the techniques used for dating the prehistoric past.
+Presents an overview of human prehistoric development.
+Covers basic archaeological method and theory, and the techniques used for dating the prehistoric past.
 Focuses on the agricultural revolution and the rise of the world's earliest civilizations, and provides a general overview of the time of unrecorded human experience and the early beginnings of recorded history.
-W, Sp tural methodology and anthropological theory.
-Presents a general overview of language, economic and political systems, technology, social orientation, art, religion, warfare and the nature of play.
-Examines the problem of controlling culture and managing society.
-F, Sp
+F, W, Sp, Su

-ATH103 Introduction to Cultural Anthropology 3 class hrs/wk, 3 cr.
+ATH103 Introduction to Cultural Anthropology

-Surveys culture and how it structures human nature, including an examination of cross-cultural methodology and anthropological theory.
-Presents a general overview of language, eco-
+Offers a survey of culture and how it structures human nature, including an examination of cross-cultural methodology and anthropological theory.
+Presents a general overview of language, economic and political systems, technology, social orientation, art, religion, warfare, and the nature of play.
+Includes an examination of the problem of controlling culture and management society.
+F, W, Sp, Su